Christian Nørgaard: International career

 Nørgaard won 73 caps and scored five goals for Denmark between U16 and U21 level.
 He was a part of the Danes' 2011 U17 World Cup and 2015 and 2017 European U21 Championship squads.

 Nørgaard an unused substitute for the senior team during four 2018–19 Nations League group stage and Euro 2020 qualifying matches in 2018 and 2019.
 On 8 September 2020, Nørgaard made his debut for the senior team with a start in a 0–0 Nations League draw with England and his performance was recognised with the DBU's man of the match award.

 After winning three further caps during the 2020–21 season, Nørgaard was named in the Denmark squad for Euro 2020 and appeared as a substitute in five of the six matches of the Danes' run to the semi-final.
 Nørgaard was named in Denmark's 2022 World Cup squad and made one substitute appearance prior to the team's group stage exit.
+Nørgaard was named in Denmark's Euro 2024 squad and made three substitute appearances prior to the team's round-of-16 exit.

 Style of play

 Nørgaard has been described as "technically good and looks to pass the ball forward.
 Importantly, he is also good at intercepting passes and has a strong defensive mindset".
 He "can play in a variety of different positions in the midfield, but has given his best performances as a deep midfield player".
+"His ability to sense danger and make interceptions is at an extraordinarily high level, as is his ability to play forward on the first or second touch".

 Personal life

 Nørgaard was born in Copenhagen and grew up in Espergærde from the age of five.
-He is married with a son.
+He is married to Josefine Barsøe and they have three sons.